 Raising vital funds

-Maybe the shops are at fault for not making it clear where the funds go – but certainly Cleveleys Cancer Research and Trinity stores are shining examples of your money being used locally.
+Maybe the shops are at fault for not making it clear where the funds go.
+But certainly Cleveleys Cancer Research, Trinity Hospice and the Care for Cleveleys stores are shining examples of your money being used locally.

 Cancer Research funds are used within a 60 mile radius of Cleveleys, and go to Christies, Manchester University, Newcastle and Lancaster, to be used to fund vital research.
 Research which has found out all the things in recent decades that has helped thousands of people to survive what would once have been a death sentence.
 At Trinity, the monies raised are used to fund the Trinity adult hospice, Brian House children’s hospice, and the Lyndon Centre, which offers counselling not just to adults bereaved by cancer, but also to children across the Fylde, however their own tragedy struck.